-As with many other things, our approach to travel and tourism will have to change once global coronavirus restrictions are lifted.
+As with many other things, our approach to travel and tourism will have to change now that global coronavirus restrictions are mostly lifted.
 After all, the prospect of spending your holiday shoulder-to-shoulder with other tourists from all over the world kind of lost its appeal in these days of virological awareness.
-Not to mention the fact that queueing up for those crowded Instagram hotspots might see you ‘go viral’ in more ways than one.
+Not to mention the fact that queueing up for those crowded Instagram hotspots was never that appealing anyway.
 All the more reason to start looking at alternative, more culturally sustainable tourism options.

 Let’s get one thing straight first.
 There is no need to drop your standards when participating in sustainable tourism; nobody is expecting you to spend your precious vacation days in a mud hut eating leaves and berries for two weeks.
 Sustainable travel simply means you re-examine your travel habits and look at how you might contribute more to local culture and development.

 For example, you could spend a week in a locally-owned guesthouse instead of a hotel room belonging to a giant international corporation.
 Book activities that contribute to local culture, instead of drunkenly riding tractor tires on a Laos jungle river.
 Or you could find a new, out-of-the-way destination to explore as you postpone that visit to Paris, Rome or any other place that people will be visiting regardless of restrictions.

 This way, you get a more authentic experience and your money goes to locals who need it now more than ever.
 Leaves and berries are still optional.

 Why should we look to sustainable tourism now?

 Tourism and travel, now that coronavirus travel restrictions are lifted, look and feel quite different from what you were used to.
 Mass tourism has been restricted in one way or another by most governments, and it remains to be seen how many countries will actually see their tourism sectors flourish at pre-pandemic levels.